niamul64/niamul64/README.md

 ### About Me:
 Study: (BSc E.) Computer Science and Engineering; &nbsp; &nbsp; CGPA: 3.89 <br> (University of Asia Pacific)   <br>
-I'm a Computer Programmer, Website Developer (Backend, Django).
+I'm a Computer Programmer, Website Developer.
 I enjoy working with Django, Python3, and React.js.
 I am very proficient in the Django framework.
-I Can work with Django_REST_API.
 In addition, I am well-versed in SQL, relational databases and object-oriented programming.
 I have profound knowledge of Problem Solving.
 Earlier in my university life, I have participated in many competitive programming (ICPC).
 So, I have a good ability to do programming under pressure.
-I'm currently practicing Machine Learning and Deep Learning.
-I'm always eager to put in extra effort to gather new knowledge.
 <hr>

 ## My Skills: